 For Vrbo Partner reservations:

-Vrbo does not act as the Merchant of Record for PMS-connected listings
+Vrbo is no longer the Merchant of Record for PMS-connected listings

-A valid credit card must remain on file in Vrbo for commission billing
+A valid payment method must remain on file in your Vrbo account for Vrbo billing

-Guests may also be charged a separate traveler service fee by Vrbo
+Guests may also pay a separate Vrbo traveler service fee

 A screenshot showing a Vrbo Partner reservation with commission and payment processing fees displayed